sakisakichen/ml-zoomcamp/02-regression/README.md

 This new feature improved the model performance, measured with the RMSE and comparing the distributions of y target variable and predictions.

+## 2.12 Categorical variables
+Categorical variables are typically strings, and pandas identifies them as object types.
+These variables need to be converted to a numerical form because ML models can interpret only numerical features.
+It is possible to incorporate certain categories from a feature, not necessarily all of them.
+This transformation from categorical to numerical variables is known as One-Hot encoding.